WisTex/The-MIT-License-Files/README.md

 For example, if you use Bootstrap in your projects, you are supposed to include the MIT License from Bootstrap.
 In this case, you would copy the file `LICENSE-BOOTSTRAP.txt` to your project.

 If you use work from multiple MIT Licensed projects, just copy the appropriate files into your project, and you are covered.
 Since the names of these files don't conflict with each other, you don't have to worry about accidentally overwriting another file.

-## Purpose

-- [x] Make is easy to comply with MIT licenses.
-- [x] Make it clear that the MIT license applies to specific works.
-- [x] Serves as a handy reference if you need to find the original code again.

 ## Features